x1mdev/ReconPi/README.md

  - `git clone https://github.com/x1mdev/ReconPi.git`
  - `sudo bash ReconPi/install.sh`

-**THE INSTALL SCRIPT WILL ASK TO INSTALL AQUATONE, PLEASE USE DEFAULT OPTION "N" FOR NOW!**
+ - The script gives a `logout` command at the end of `install.sh`, please login again to continue with `install2.sh`.
+ - `sudo bash RecoonPi/install2.sh`

+The `install.sh` script now consists of 2 parts, I'll try and think of a solution

 It's under development.

-Grab a cup of coffee since this will take a few minutes.
+Grab a cup of coffee since this will take a while.

 ## Usage